studian/Modified-Bosch-TL-Dataset/README.md

-﻿
 ## Traffic Lights Detection and Classification

-This is a fork of original Bosch code, modified by Kung Fu Panda team to use in Udacity Self-Driving Car Engineer Nanodegree Capstone project.
+* This is re-modified fork of original Bosch code(https://github.com/bosch-ros-pkg/bstld) and modified code by Kung Fu Panda team(https://github.com/asimonov/Bosch-TL-Dataset).
+* This fork is modified by Hyun-Koo KIM.
+* This is just traffic light classificaton Model.
+Not Detection.

+## Dev.
+Env.
+Setup

+* conda env create -f environment.yml

-## Setup
+## Dataset Setup

 The Bosch Small Traffic Lights Dataset can be downloaded [here](https://hci.iwr.uni-heidelberg.de/node/6132).